How to install VPN on Windows Server 2019

 After the installation Users have to be enabled for Remote Access to connect to your VPN Server.
 On a standalone server this can be done in the Computer Management MMC, in a domain environment this can be done in the user properties of an Active Directory user.

-You now have to add a IP address from the same subnet as your static address pool to the network interface of your server, so users can access the server.
+You now have to add an IP address from the same subnet as your static address pool to the network interface of your server so that users can access the server.

-I hope this helps you to setup a VPN server in a small environment, lab or hosted server.
+I hope this helps you to set up a VPN server in a small environment, lab, or hosted server.
+You can find more information about Windows Server in the Microsoft Docs.